alphaKilowhisKEY/alphaKilowhisKEY/README.md

 ### Hi there, I am Kristina.
-Apart from this i am a Programmer and Artist.
+Apart from this I am a Programmer and an Artist.